jaymoz/ROI_tool/README.md

 ## Installation

 To run AROhI, we need to install Python 3 environment.
 The current version has been tested on Python 3.10.
 It is recommended to install a Python virtual environment for the tool.
-Below are step-by-step instructions to setup the environment and run the tool.
+Below are step-by-step instructions to set up the environment and run the tool.

 ### Environment Setup